-I had been waiting for a ‘re-do’ of my experience of Amsterdam for nearly 20 years now, having visited the city back when I was in college with my then-boyfriend and a few friends.
+I had been waiting for a ‘re-do’ of my Amsterdam experience for nearly 20 years now, having visited the city back when I was in college with my then-boyfriend and a few friends.
 Despite having the same itinerary goals (a trip to the Van Gogh museum and Ann Frank’s house), back then I never bothered to express my desires, or if I did it was in the most casual of ways, so as to not seem to be any trouble or hassle.
-Consequently twenty-year-old me spent that trip being dragged around to every damn coffee shop in town, trying to convince myself that I was ‘totally fine’ just to have a couple puffs and then entertain myself with some freshly squeezed juice to combat my dry mouth while I waited for everyone else’s kid in a candy store experience to wrap up.
+Consequently, twenty-year-old me spent that trip being dragged around to every damn coffee shop in town, trying to convince myself that I was ‘totally fine’ just to have a couple of puffs and then entertain myself with some freshly squeezed juice to combat my dry mouth while I waited for everyone else’s kid in a candy store experience to wrap up.
 Back then, I was afraid to speak up and make my preferences known, not wanting to be seen as anything less than go-with-the-flow, to the extent that I didn’t even bother to grab a map (yes a MAP pre-smartphone days) and make my own way to my desired destinations by myself.

-Metaphorically, this is how I spent a great deal of my twenties: attempting to not have preferences; to be accommodating, to be ‘cool’ or ‘chill’; so I would be included in work opportunities, fit in with friendship groups, with romantic partners etc. I still struggle with this sometimes now – the idea of having preferences.
-The combination of being a woman, a mother, a foreigner, and a people pleaser on top of it all only works to feed into my desire to want to appear easy breezy and adaptable, rather than having a preference which might make me seem anything less than accommodating.
+Metaphorically, this is how I spent a great deal of my twenties: attempting to not have preferences, to be accommodating, to be ‘cool’ or ‘chill’; so I would be included in work opportunities, fit in with friendship groups, with romantic partners, etc. I still struggle with this sometimes now – the idea of having preferences.
+The combination of being a woman, a mother, a foreigner, and a people-pleaser on top of it all only works to feed into my desire to want to appear easy breezy and adaptable, rather than having a preference which might make me seem anything less than accommodating.
 I imagine this idea might resonate with a lot of people reading this.

 This light bulb moment of preferences came about after listening to a podcast with the incredible writer Ashley Ford.
 As she discussed the practice of having and expressing her preferences and I physically sat up in my chair and shouted out loud “YES!
 ME TOO!”.

-I still need to remind myself regularly that it’s ok to have preferences, but the side-by-side comparison of these two trips serves as living example that preferences are a welcome part of being an individual, and one that I will continue to grow into with age and time.
+I still need to remind myself regularly that it’s ok to have preferences, but the side-by-side comparison of these two trips serves as a living example that preferences are a welcome part of being an individual, and one that I will continue to grow into with age and time.
 It doesn’t make me difficult or hard to work with (most of the time anyhow), it makes me, me.
-As it turns out, I actually like licorice, including the reinterpretation with the ice cream recipe I’ve made here (using the root rather than black licourice) – I would just prefer not to eat it with every meal.
+As it turns out, I actually like licorice, including the reinterpretation with the ice cream recipe I’ve made here (using the root rather than black licorice) – I would just prefer not to eat it with every meal.

 Note: licorice root produces a very different flavour to black licorice.
 It’s naturally sweet and tastes a bit herbal, almost sassafras-like.
 I’ve balanced this out by adding star anise for the deeper licorice candy flavour.
 If black licorice is your thing feel free to double down on the quantity of star anise.